Telescopic sight: Types

-Most early telescopic sights were fixed-power, and were in essence specially designed viewing telescopes.
+Most early telescopic sights were fixed-power and were in essence specially designed viewing telescopes.
 Telescopic sights with variable magnifications appeared later, and were varied by manually adjusting a zoom mechanism behind the erector lenses.
-Variable-power sights offer more flexibility when shooting at varying distances, target sizes and light conditions, and offer a relative wide field of view at lower magnification settings.
+Variable-power sights offer more flexibility when shooting at varying distances, target sizes and light conditions, and offer a relatively wide field of view at lower magnification settings.

 The syntax for variable sights is the following: minimal magnification – maximum magnification × objective lens, for example "3-9×40" means a telescopic sight with variable magnification between 3× and 9×, and a 40 mm objective lens.
-The ratio between the maximum and minimum magnifications of a variable-power sight is known as its "zoom ratio".
+The ratio between the maximum and minimum magnifications of a variable-power sight is known as its zoom ratio.